 How can hepatitis B be prevented?

-Use condoms and water-based lube during sex (change between partners);
+Use condoms during sex (and put on a new one between partners);

 Use gloves and lube during fisting (change between partners);

 Don’t share sex toys (or put condoms on insertive toys and change them between partners);

 Wash your hands and sex toys after sex and between partners;

 Don’t share injection equipment such as needles, syringes, swabs, spoons, filters, water and tourniquets.
 Use new equipment, and wash your hands before and after injecting;

 Don’t share toothbrushes, razors, nail clippers, or nail scissors;

 Make sure body artists use sterile equipment for tattoos, piercings, and other body art; and,

 Wear disposable gloves if you give someone first aid or are cleaning up blood or other body fluids.